metaplex-foundation/developer-hub/src/pages/core/guides/anchor/anchor-staking-example.md

 **Instructions**:
 - **Stake**: This instruction applies the Freeze Delegate Plugin to freeze the asset by setting the flag to true.
 Additionally, it updates the`staked` key in the Attribute Plugin from 0 to the current time.
-- **Unstake**: This instruction changes the flag of the Freeze Delegate Plugin and revokes it to prevent malicious entities from controlling the asset and demanding ransom to unfreeze it.
+- **Unstake**: This instruction changes the flag of the Freeze Delegate Plugin and revokes it to prevent malicious entities from controlling the asset and demanding ransom to thaw it.
 It also updates the `staked` key to 0 and sets the `staked_time` to the current time minus the staked timestamp.

 ## Building the Smart Contract: A Step-by-Step Guide